This Guide Memo describes University policy and procedures on accrual and use of vacation leave.

 (2) For Part-time and Part-month Employment

-Vacation is credited on a prorated basis for any month an eligible employee receives any straight time (that is, not overtime) pay.
-"Straight-time pay" for the purpose of vacation accrual includes both straight-time pay for work performed and pay for holidays, vacation, and sick.
+Vacation is credited on a prorated basis for all hours in straight time pay status (not overtime) in the month credited.
+"Straight-time pay" for the purpose of vacation accrual includes both straight-time pay for work performed and pay for holidays, vacation, and sick time.
 (For more information, see Guide Memo 2.1.5: Compensation of Staff Employees.)
-Accrual for exempt employees is based on the proportion of the employee's FTE.
+Accrual for exempt employees is prorated based on the proportion of the employee's FTE.

 d.
 Method of Accruing Vacation

 (1) Vacation Does Accrue